9/23/2018 UPDATE: Latest PowerPoint & Handout w/ Matrix including the recommendation to use Circle with compatible NETGEAR routers.

 After having individually consulted over 100 families, it is clear: parents are completely over-matched for today’s Technology with their kids.
 Parents with good intentions need better tools and a boost in knowledge.
 To test my message, I presented this material and conducted a follow-up technical workshop at our church, Calvary Church, with the counseling pastor.
 It confirmed the need: over 80 parents and 40 routers were issued to protect families.
 Here is the material.

 First and foremost, as a parent, the focus must be on their hearts, minds, and your relationship with them.
 The technical aspects are to provide “guardrails” and support parenting.
-Please browse the PowerPoint (or via pdf).
+Please browse the PowerPoint.

 Parent Technology Matrix

 A visual to effective “technology parenting” is matrix that guides parents at each age on how to interact with technology.
 As mentioned, this is based on Christian values, but I believe it applies to all families looking to be proactive and deliberate on implementing technology in the home.
-Again, this matrix is a guide.
-Here is the source Word .docx (or via pdf).
+Again, this matrix is a guide; browse the pdf.

 I got a wealth of feedback; mostly positive.
 Some parents shared this matrix is not realistic.
 They shared their second grader was using required iPads at school, etc. The irony is how the Children’s Online Privacy Protection Act is to protect kids under the age of 13 years old, yet kids under the age of 13 years old are the primary offenders.
 Parents also shared that having multiple kids, especially those that are spread out, create technical challenges on how to implement content filtering.
 See Part 2.